 The first spacecraft to be placed in orbit around the Earth.
 A basket-ball-sized (59-centimeter) aluminum sphere, weighing 83.6 kg (184 lb), with four trailing spring-loaded antennae, it carried a small radio beacon that beeped at regular intervals and could verify, by telemetry, exact locations on the Earth's surface.
 It also carried instruments to study the density and temperature of the upper atmosphere and the concentration of electrons in the ionosphere.
 It circled the Earth about every 90 min in an elliptical orbit that ranged in altitude from about 228 to 947 km (142 to 588 mi).
 Sputnik 1 remained in orbit, gradually losing altitude, until 4 January 1958, when it disintegrated upon entering the denser portion of the atmosphere.

 As a technical achievement, Sputnik caught the world's attention and the American public off-guard.
-Its size was much more impressive than the intended 7.7-kg (3.5-pound) payload of the American Vanguard satellite.
-In addition, the public feared that the Soviets' ability to launch satellites also translated into the capability to launch ballistic missiles that could carry nuclear weapons from Europe to the U.S.
+Its size was much more impressive than the intended 7.7-kg (3.5-lb) payload of the American Vanguard satellite.
+In addition, the public feared that the Soviets' ability to launch satellites also translated into the capability to launch ballistic missiles that could carry nuclear weapons from Europe to the US.